YazeedAlKhalaf/alyamamah-semester-progress/README.md

 # Al Yamamah Semester Progress

-This project shows the calendar for each semester in the university since I joined.
+- This project shows the calendar for each semester in the university since I joined.
+- I do use `pnpm`.

 > [!NOTE]
 > I didn't change the name since I want to keep its legacy.